stteffen58/streaming-example/README.md

 # streaming-example
-An test project for streaming data to a REST endpoint using Spring-Rest-Template
+A test project for streaming data to a REST endpoint using Spring-Rest-Template